YottaDB/YDBDoc/ProgGuide/devcycle.rst

 This specifies the /usr/filename as the principal $IO device, effective until changed further or until you logout of the particular session.

 +++++++++++++++
-gtmroutines
+ydb_routines
 +++++++++++++++

-The gtmroutines environment variable specifies a search list of possible locations for M routines.
-This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB to find the routine (program) you want to run). gtmroutines is required for ZLINKing. gtmroutines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in gtm_dist.
+The ydb_routines environment variable specifies a search list of possible locations for M routines.
+This value is used to initialize $ZROUTINES, (the intrinsic special variable that enables YottaDB to find the routine (program) you want to run). ydb_routines is required for ZLINKing. ydb_routines is particularly helpful in calling percent utilities and the Global Directory Editor (GDE), which are in ydb_dist.

 .. parsed-literal::
-   $ gtmroutines="directories in search list"
+   $ ydb_routines="directories in search list"

 The directories in the search list must be separated by a space and enclosed in quotation marks (" ").
 Environment variables are accepted in the search list.

-The following is an example of gtmroutines definition:
+The following is an example of ydb_routines definition:

 .. parsed-literal::
-   $ gtmroutines=". $gtm_dist"
+   $ ydb_routines=". $ydb_dist"
-   $ export gtmroutines
+   $ export ydb_routines

-This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable gtm_dist).
+This specifies that YottaDB search for a routine first in the current directory (.), then in the distribution directory (which is identified by the environment variable ydb_dist).
 The distribution directory is included in the list because it contains the percent routines.
 You will probably want the search list to contain these two items at a minimum.
 In addition, you may want to add directories of your own.

-For additional information about how YottaDB uses the routine search list, see “$ZROutines”.
+For additional information about how YottaDB uses the routine search list, see `“$ZROutines” <https://docs.yottadb.com/ProgrammersGuide/isv.html#zroutines>`_.

 ++++++++++++++++
 Editor